davecthomas/embedding_label_clusters/README.md

 **Background: Overcoming the Human Labeling Bottleneck**

-One of the biggest challenges when building machine learning models is the **manual effort** required for **human labeling** of data.
-In tasks like classifying **code review comments** or categorizing feedback, manually labeling thousands of comments is time-consuming, prone to inconsistencies, and requires significant domain expertise.
+One of the biggest challenges in data categorization tasks is the manual effort required for human labeling.
+Whether it's classifying code review comments or organizing feedback, manually labeling thousands of entries is time-consuming, prone to inconsistencies, and demands significant domain expertise.

-This project leverages **high-dimensional embedding vectors** to **automatically cluster** similar comments and uses a **Language Learning Model (LLM)** to provide a **name** and **quality score** for each cluster.
-This approach allows teams to rapidly generate labeled datasets for training machine learning models without manual effort, making it much easier to build **custom one-off ML models**.
+This project leverages high-dimensional embedding vectors to automatically cluster similar comments and utilizes a Large Language Model (LLM) to assign a name and quality score to each cluster.
+This approach enables teams to rapidly generate organized datasets without manual effort, streamlining the process of building custom classification systems.

 ```mermaid
 graph LR